 The Science and Technology Library occupies the first four floors of Cameron Library.
-The collection includes information resources in all formats in the areas of science, engineering, agriculture, forestry and home economics.
-This library includes three unique collections.
-The William C Wonders Map Collection, the Science and Technology Special Collection, and the Canadian Circumpolar Collection, specializing in information about the Arctic and sub-Arctic regions of the world.
-This library also has two branches: the Mathematics Branch Library, located in the Central Academic Building, and the Physical Sciences Branch Library, located in the Chemistry Building.
+The collection includes information resources in all formats and support the research and teaching in the Faculty of Agricultural, Life and Environmental Sciences; the Faculty of Engineering; and the Faculty of Science.
+This library includes two unique collections: the William C Wonders Map Collection and the Canadian Circumpolar Collection.
+The Science & Technology Library also oversees the Knowledge Common, a technology-rich facility for study, work, and collaboration located on the lower level of Cameron Library, and the Mathematics Branch Library, located in Room 528 of the Central Academic Building (CAB).

-Cameron Library also houses Information Technology Services, Bibliographic Services, Administrative Services, Interlibrary Loans/Document Delivery, and the Knowledge Common and the ONEcard Office.
+Cameron Library also houses Information Technology Services, Bibliographic Services, Administrative Services, Interlibrary Loans/Document Delivery, and the ONEcard Office.

-The John W Scott Health Sciences Library, in the Walter C Mackenzie Health Sciences Centre, contains information resources in all formats for the health sciences.
+The John W Scott Health Sciences Library, located in the Walter C Mackenzie Health Sciences Centre, contains information resources in all formats for the health sciences, including medicine, dentistry, rehabilitation medicine, public health, nursing and pharmacy and pharmaceutical sciences.
 The collection includes a reserve collection for these subject areas and a reference collection.
-Historical material is found in the Phyllis Russell Rare
+Historical material is found in the Phyllis Russell Rare Book Room.